 All faculty, staff and students will be issued a Vehicle Registration Permit upon the completion of vehicle registration and the payment of the required fee(s).
-The Vehicle Registration Permit must be affixed from the rearview mirror.

 Parking is prohibited at all times on the roadways (except as posted), sidewalks, lawns, grounds, lanes, and throughways of parking areas.
 The University may have illegally parked vehicles towed away at the owner's expense.
 All unpaid parking tickets, towing charges, and storage costs will be the responsibility of the owner and must be paid before the vehicle is released.